pdobb/object_inspector/README.md

 ## Helper Usage

-To save a little typing, include ObjectInspector::InspectHelper into an object and  ObjectInspector::Inspector#to_s will be called for you on `self`.
+To save some typing, include ObjectInspector::InspectHelper into an object and ObjectInspector::Inspector#to_s will be called for you on `self`.

 ```ruby
 class MyObject